-I am taking that approach with this class.
-In other words, you will be the one to decide when an assignment cannot be handed in by the deadline.
-I will assume there will be good reasons but you need to tell me what the reasons are in advance.
+My approach to this class is that, in consultation with the Horizon advisor, you will be the one to decide when an assignment cannot be handed in by the deadline.
+I will assume there may be good reasons but you need to tell me/Horizon advisor what the reasons are in advance.
 Whether an assignment is late is up to you.
+Late penalties may be involved for all late assignments.
+But I will not specifically grant extensions for course work (so please don't ask).